-Meera: We are stuck to just two words – business and computers.
+Meera: We’re limited to two words: business and computers.
 People are becoming selfish and money-minded.
-Literature has been the soul of our society for centuries which we are losing fast.
-Now relations or friendships are hardly soulful or pure.
+Literature has been the soul of our society for centuries, which we are losing fast.
+Now, relations or friendships are hardly soulful or pure.

-Sonia: Meera, you can’t live with an idealistic approach.
-In fact we must accept the hard realities of life.
-Nowadays we have no time to listen to poets or read novels?
-Literature is sheer waste of time.
+Sonia: Meera, you can’t live with a romantic approach.
+We must accept the hard realities of life.
+Nowadays, we have no time to listen to poets or read novels.
+Literature is a sheer waste of time.

-Sanjay: I think we are diverting from our basic topic: the art of success in business.
-So let’s discuss about the same.
+Sanjay: We are diverting from our basic topic: the art of business success.
+So let’s discuss the same.
 There is competition in every field.
-We do need an art to succeed.
+We do need art to succeed.

 Meera: You can get success in any field with a simple idea.
 Work hard and maintain honesty in your dealings.
 There is no other way to success.

 Rocky: My approach is totally practical.
-None has ever achieved success in business by applying these principles.
-Gandhian ideology doesn’t work in business.
-In my opinion: Speak as many lies as you can, but you must have convincing power.
-Otherwise you can’t succeed.
+All have yet to achieve success in business by applying these principles.
+Gandhian ideology doesn’t work in the industry.
+Speak as many lies as possible, but you must have convincing power.
+Otherwise, you will need help to succeed.

-Sonia: I disagree with both of you.
-Both the ways are dangerous.
+Sonia: I’m afraid I have to disagree with both of you.
+Both ways are dangerous.
 We need a middle path.
 Meera’s approach may become a burden.
 And if we start telling lies, people won’t believe us.
 We’ll become a failure.
 Sanjay, your father is a successful businessman.
-You can definitely tell what can be the rational approach.
+You can tell what can be the rational approach.

-Sanjay: My father works very hard, and he uses his common sense everywhere.
+Sanjay: My father works very hard and uses common sense everywhere.
 It may be his principle.
 He is also a sincere person.
-Yet, most people fail with this approach.
-Success is not as easy as we think.
+Yet, most people need help with this approach.
+Success is more challenging than we think.

-Meera: We shouldn’t underestimate the importance of luck.
+Meera: We should recognize the importance of luck.

 Rocky: Rubbish.
 Only fools depend on luck.
-Luck may work once but not every time.
-India was enslaved by different foreign powers because Indians always depended on luck.
-Those powers were always small in numbers.
+Luck may work once, but not every time.
+Different foreign powers enslaved India because Indians always depended on luck.
+Those powers were always small in number.
 But they were more disciplined.
-They used three basic tools which brought them victory.
+They used three basic tools, which brought them victory.
 1. Modern war methods, 2.
-Strategy and 3.
+Strategy, and 3.
 Diplomacy.
 They never depended on luck.

-Sonia: What about the lying principle you talked?
-Your principle can’t create a good society which is essential for happy survival of mankind.
-Moreover, we are talking about success in business not about success in war.
-I recently read in a newspaper that many modern management gurus are advocating Gandhian principles to get success in business.
+Sonia: What about the lying principle you talked about?
+Your focus can’t create a good society essential for humankind’s happy survival.
+Moreover, we are talking about business success rather than about victory in war.
+I recently read in a newspaper that many modern management gurus advocate Gandhian principles to succeed in business.

-Rocky: I must accept that I overemphasized (overstressed) the principle of convincing lies.
-But ultimately (finally) you’ll have to agree that there is no difference between war and business.
+Rocky: I must accept that I should have emphasized (overstressed) the principle of convincing lies.
+But ultimately, you’ll have to agree that there is no difference between war and business.

-Meera: You are again wrong Rocky.
+Meera: You’re again mistaken, Rocky.
 How did great people’s lives like Mahatma Gandhi and Edison become big success stories?
-By applying two simple tools: Honestly and Hard-work.
-To give a touch of fire and uniqueness to your personalities a third tool is also necessary i.e., develop your talent continuously.
+By applying two simple tools: honesty and hard work, to give a touch of fire and uniqueness to your personality, a third tool is also necessary, i.e., continuously developing your talent.